doug-moen/openscad2/functional_geometry/Programming.md

 dist([x,y,z]) = norm([x,y]) - r
 ```
 We get infinite extension along the Z axis by ignoring the `z` parameter.
+This way, every slice through the distance field that is parallel to the X-Y plane
+looks exactly the same.

 The two half-spaces follow from our construction for cuboid.
 ```